 The new apt repo for Nova is located at:

 Warning: The ISOs for Nova contain expired GPG keys and references to an old broken apt mirror.
-Getting apt working requires some GPG key-fu.
+Getting apt working requires some apt and GPG key-fu.

 Nova uses a modified GNOME desktop, custom wallpapers, a custom theme and icon set, and the KDE Breeze cursor: